 The Directors are appointed by the Members, or the Board, for a term of not more than 3 years in accordance with the Constitution.
-Directors perform their duties on a voluntary basis and receive no remuneration for their service.
+Directors are remunerated for their service and duties.

-Dr Gosbell is the CEO at General Practice Registrars Australia and has over 25 years’ experience in health and related sectors, with skills in patient care, research, policy and advocacy, and education and training, in a range of roles including project management and senior management.
-He is enthusiastic to be part of EACH as the organisation is making a positive impact in his community and communities across Australia.
+Dr Andrew Gosbell is an Advisor to the associations and charities sector, providing consultancy services to for-purpose organisations.
+He has over 30 years of experience in health and related sectors, with skills in patient care, research, policy and advocacy, and education and training, in a range of roles including project management, senior management, consulting and governance.
+Andrew is enthusiastic to be part of EACH as the organisation is making a positive impact in his community and communities across Australia.

-Cathy has 25 years’ experience in public and private health services, with clinical qualifications in allied health and an MBA.
-She represents the private sector on several national committees for the Australian Commission on Safety & Quality in Health Care, lectures internationally in quality and risk management, and hosts the No Harm Done podcast.
+Cathy has 25 years of experience in public and private health services, with clinical qualifications in allied health and an MBA.
+She represents the private sector on several national committees for the Australian Commission on Safety & Quality in Health Care, lectures internationally on quality and risk management, and hosts the No Harm Done podcast.
 Her areas of interest are person-centred care, risk management, measurement of performance indicators and public reporting.

 Tanya has an extensive background in the health sector, principally within service-based health industries, incorporating a wealth of specific experience in senior health management and multi-disciplinary teams.
 Having worked within the not-for-profit, public and private sectors throughout her career pathway she has gained comprehensive knowledge around the dynamics, complexities and key drivers of each sector.
 Tanya is an experienced board director and holds a GAICD and MBA.